Angel Face (2018 film): Production

-In September 2017, it was announced Marion Cotillard, Ayline Aksoy-Etaix, Alban Lenoir, Amélie Daure had joined the cast of the film, with Vanessa Filho directing from a screenplay she wrote alongside Diastéme.
-Carole Lambert and Marc Missonnier will produce the film, under their Windy Productions and Moana Films banner, respectively.
+In September 2017, it was announced Marion Cotillard, Ayline Aksoy-Etaix, Alban Lenoir, Amélie Daure had joined the cast of the film, with Vanessa Filho directing – her feature directorial debut – from a screenplay she wrote alongside Diastéme.
+Carole Lambert and Marc Missonnier produced the film, under their Windy Productions and Moana Films banner, respectively.

 Filming

-Principal photography began in October 2017.
+Principal photography began on 7 October 2017 and wrapped on 22 December 2017.
+Filming took place in Southeastern France, in La Seyne-sur-Mer, Bouches-du-Rhône, Var, and the French Riviera.

 Release

 It was selected to compete in the Un Certain Regard section at the 2018 Cannes Film Festival.
-It is scheduled to be released on 23 May 2018, by Mars Distribution.
+It was released theatrically in France by Mars Distribution on 23 May 2018.